 1. Credit Risk

-Credit risk is one of the most common types of risk for banks.
+Credit risk is one of the most common types of risk in banking.
 Put simply, it’s the risk of a bank lending money to a customer and not having it paid back.
 This can decrease the amount of assets a bank has available to meet its financial obligations.
 It can also cost the bank extra money if it deploys methods of trying to recoup the money it’s owed.

 How to Mitigate Credit Risk